-1. This Code of practice is concerned with the canning and heat processing of low-acid and acidified low-acid foods as defined in this Code, packed in hermetically sealed containers.
+This Code of practice is concerned with the canning and heat processing of low-acid and acidified low-acid foods packed in hermetically sealed containers.
 It does not apply to foods in hermetically sealed containers which require refrigeration.
 Annex I applies specifically to acidified low-acid foods.